aycgit/Yawk-Client/README.md

 * Jsoup 1.8.1: http://jsoup.org/
 * Netted by 10askinsw (unreleased and optional for certain available plugins)

+Appreciated help:
-Thanks to Opim10 for the Yggdrasil authenticator Thanks to Jonalu and Godshawk for the LWJGL Scissor util class
+* Thanks to Opim10 for the Yggdrasil authenticator
+* Thanks to Jonalu and Godshawk for the LWJGL Scissor util class